-SCAN Local Leadin: [On, Off]
+Local Leadin: [On, Off]

 This parameter is only available when Key Mode (in the Kybd menu) is ScanCode.
-If Local Leadin is off, the only local function, shown in Appendix A, that is available is Ctrl-Scroll Lock to enter Setup.
-If Local Leadin is on, the Setup keystroke "introduces" the keystroke as local and then local functions can be generated using the keystrokes listed in Appendix A. For example, to enter Setup when ScanCode and Local Leadin are on, press Ctrl-Scroll Lock to introduce this as a local function ("LEAD" will appear in the status line), and then Ctrl-Scroll Lock to enter Setup.
+If Local Leadin is off, the only local function (Appendix A) that is available is Ctrl-Scroll Lock to enter Setup.
+If Local Leadin is on, the Setup keystroke "introduces" the keystroke as local and then local functions can be generated using the keystrokes listed on page A-1.
+For example, to enter Setup when ScanCode and Local Leadin are on, press Ctrl-Scroll Lock to introduce this as a local function, and then Ctrl-Scroll Lock to enter Setup.